Admins

 Enhancements Galore

-While both Flow Scanner and the transition to SLDS 2 are huge changes to the extension, that’s not all!
+While Flow Scanner, Dependencies Explorer, and the transition to SLDS 2 are huge changes to the extension, that’s not all!
 There are quite a few more notable enhancements that will surely make your day-to-day tasks much easier.

 User Management